yetanotherco/zkRust/README.md

 # zkRust

-`zkRust` is a CLI tool to simplify the developing applications in Rust using zkVM's such as SP1 or Risc0.
+`zkRust` is a CLI tool to simplify developing zk applications in Rust using zkVM's such as SP1 or Risc0.

-zkRust seeks to simplify the development experience of developing using zkVM's and enable developers by providing the choice of which zkVM they would like to develop with and eliminating redundancy in the Zk Application development process.
+`zkRust` simplifies the development experience of using zkVM's by abstracting the complexity of using zkVM's from the developer and providing them the choice of which zkVM they would like to develop with.

 ## Installation: